raven-laboratory/raven-laboratory.github.io/_pages/cps.md

 This is the official page for the **Cooperative Problem Solving and Competitive Programming** student group at Ca' Foscari University of Venice.

-## What is the Purpose of the Group?

-This group is designed for students who want to improve their theoretical and practical algorithmic knowledge.
-Our activities focus on:

-- **Deepening Algorithmic Knowledge:** We go beyond standard coursework to explore advanced data structures and state-of-the-art algorithms.
-You will learn not just how to use these tools, but how to adapt them to unique and challenging scenarios.
-- **Complex Problem Reasoning:** We focus on developing the skills required to tackle high-complexity problems.
-- **Collaborative Problem Solving:** You will develop the skills to address complex problems in a group, learning to effectively brainstorm and communicate technical ideas with your peers.
-- **Career & Competition Readiness:** Our sessions provide the perfect training ground for technical job interviews at top-tier tech companies (like Google or Meta) and prepare teams for prestigious international contests such as **ITACPC**, **SWERC**, and **ICPC**.

-## How We Work

 We meet every **Thursday from 15:45 to 17:15**.
 Our sessions are designed to be hands-on and interactive:

 1.  **The Kick-off (30 mins):** A lightning talk by a RAVEN researcher on a specific algorithmic topic or technique.